abinayadinesh1/GastroAtHome/README.md

 All in one resource center for gastroenterology disorders and treatments

-Find youtube demo here: https://youtu.be/yiPUAlW-h3w
+Find a (blurry) youtube demo here: https://youtu.be/yiPUAlW-h3w